opfesoft/sol-docs/db/world/creature_guid_chance.md

 ### Additional notes

 - This is meant to apply the creature ID of a single rare mob to a bunch of creature GUIDs.
-- This will override any GUIDs specified in [creature\_id\_chance](creature_id_chance.md).
 - Don't mix creature GUIDs from instanced with non-instanced maps or multiple instanced maps, this will not work correctly.
 - It is possible to mix GUIDs from multiple non-instanced maps.
 - The creature ID is applied before the creature is created and will also override ZoneScript::GetCreatureEntry (take care if using this for instanced maps).
 - Concerning instanced maps the creature ID is only applied once during creation of the instance, not on respawn.
+This will also override any GUIDs specified in [creature\_id\_chance](creature_id_chance.md).